robin98sun/tutorials-uta-cse6332/part5.md

 ### Questions to think about:

-1. When will the in-memory be useful?
+1. When will the in-memory cache be useful?
 1. How useful will it be?
 1. Is it always useful?
+1. Why not just use in-memory data structures like a dictionary or a map?

 ## A hint for debugging Azure services: